Bogert History, Family Crest & Coats of Arms

 The surname Bogert was first found in Lincolnshire, where they held a family seat from ancient times.

-Important Dates for the Bogert family
+Early History of the Bogert family

 This web page shows only a small excerpt of our Bogert research.
 Another 219 words (16 lines of text) covering the years 1150, 1207, 1273, 1500, 1547, 1669, 1748 and 1689 are included under the topic Early Bogert History in all our PDF Extended History products and printed products wherever possible.